 - poofy sleeve pattern piece (or you can just freehand one like I did)

-STEP by STEP Instructions for making a Cinderella Shirt
+Sewing Directions for making a DIY Cinderella Shirt for Adults

 - Next iron under your straight edges twice to make a casing for the elastic and sew making sure to leave enough room to thread your elastic through.